The Evolution of the Tattoo Artist

 Early 20th Century

-In the 1900s, tattoos saw a decline in the upper classes, and “respectable” people deemed them for the lower classes.
+In the 1900s, tattoos saw a decline in the upper classes and “respectable” people deemed them for the lower classes.
 Both tattoos and tattoo artists fell out of favor with the general public.
 Most tattoo artists and parlors moved to the seedier parts of the city.
 For the few people who wanted a tattoo at this time, they were done undercover.

 Tattoos were so taboo that many towns made the act illegal and worked to shut down tattoo parlors.
-Intrepid artists still found a way to work, but because there were no regulations, outbreaks of diseases like Hepatitis C were often associated with these parlors.
+Intrepid artists still found a way to work, yet because there were no regulations, outbreaks of diseases like Hepatitis C were often associated with these parlors.
 Even people who wanted tattoos were wary about getting inked.

 In the early 1900s, Charlie Wagner, an apprentice to O’Reilly, patented a new tattoo machine and eventually became a renowned artist.
 Sadly, Wagner was also arrested for practicing his art on children, further bringing the art into disrepute.

 Jesse Knight came onto the scene in the UK in the early 1920s.
 She was the first official female tattoo artist and was wildly popular by the age of 18.
-Her most common clients were sailors from all over the world, but she eventually branched out to the general public, and her popularity peaked in the 1940s.
+Her most common clients were sailors from all over the world, though she eventually branched out to the general public, and her popularity peaked in the 1940s.

 The late 1950s saw the dawn of the tattoo renaissance.
 Tattoos came back into fashion with the general public, even if New York City maintained a tattoo parlor ban until 1997.
 Several famous tattoo artists emerged during this period, including Ed Hardy and Bert Grimm.
 Many of these new artists tattooed in the Japanese style.